Brown discharge during pregnancy: should I be worried?

 Pregnant Woman Group In Row.
 Young Mothers

-• Similarly, in later pregnancy, you may notice a brown-streaked mucousy discharge which may be a sign of a softening of your cervix which could indicate that the start of labour may be imminent.
-After 37 weeks this is perfectly normal, and this may continue to come away until labour begins.
-If you are under 37 weeks pregnantand have continuing discharge call your midwife or maternity assessment centre for advice.
+Similarly, in later pregnancy, you may notice a brown-streaked mucousy discharge which could be a sign of a softening of your cervix, indicating that the start of labour might be imminent.
+Lesley says that after 37 weeks this is perfectly normal, and this may continue to come away until labour begins.
+If you are under 37 weeks pregnant, however, and have continuing discharge, call your midwife or maternity assessment centre for advice.

 What causes brown discharge during pregnancy?